 The solution is applicable to the UDP (without QUIC) based applications.

 The MP-QUIC protocol is being drafted in IETF draft-deconinck-quic-multipath-04 [y]: " Multipath Extensions for QUIC (MP-QUIC)".
 It is designed to support the multipath scenario, and except the QUIC connection ID, a Uniflow ID is defined for the MP-QUIC connection.
 When an uniflow is in use, each end host associates it with a network path.
 Each uniflow is an independent flow of packets over a given network path, it can experience very different network conditions (latency, packet loss rate, …).
 To handle this, each uniflow has its own packet sequence number space.
 When the MP-QUIC protocol is applied in 5G system, especially in the ATSSS architecture, the 3GPP and non-3GPP accesses are the different paths, and the different uniflows are bound to the different paths.
 With this uniflow, the MP-QUIC functionality can perform the congestion control on each path and support the traffic splitting per packet as MPTCP.
 Therefore, it is proposed to define the MP-QUIC functionality to be supported by the UE and UPF, see the following figure 6.7.2-1 for the model on the UE side.

-Editor's note: It is FFS if and how UDP fragmentation can be supported.
+The UDP fragmentation can be avoided by restricting the maximum QUIC packet size.

 NOTE 1: ECN can be supported.
 For transparent proxy mode, the IP/UDP headers of the original packet are transported between UE and UPF without any change.
 For non-transparent proxy mode, all the IP/UDP headers of the original packet are transported unchanged except the source IP address and port for downlink packet and destination IP address and port for uplink packet.

 -